8 Tips for Teaching Better Phone Time Management for Kids

+Time management for kids is not easy.
 Just like modeled behavior, rules and boundaries that start from a young age tend to stick better and reduce fights later on.
 Though your two-year-old probably won’t have a smartphone, they’re still may be exposed to household screens and technology from the time they’re only a few months old.
 If you glance around your house for even a few seconds, you’ll likely see four or five different kinds of screens with interactive technology — from smart TVs to tablets.

 Instead of waiting until they’re older to address phone time management for kids, you can start now by working on more general screen time limits.
 Rather than creating a whole new set of rules when your kids get their first phone, it will feel more like adjusting existing ones.
 Plus, you’ll already have spent time talking about these issues together, so they’ll know that proper phone time management is an expected part of responsible usage.